Boswecw/Author-site/README.md

+# Author-site

+This is my project README for the author site...
 Perfect 👍 Adding **MongoDB schemas** to your `README.md` will make it crystal-clear how your `books` and `posts` collections are structured.
 Here’s the updated README with `BookDoc` and `PostDoc` TypeScript interfaces included:

 ---